2024 Wayanad landslides: Deforestation

 The Cochin University of Science and Technology in Kochi conducted a study on soil topography and geomorphology of Wayanad and concluded that major deforestation occurred in Wayanad district as a result of the creation of tea plantations, which contributed to the landslides.

 Another study published in 2022 by the International Journal of Environmental Research and Public Health on deforestation in Wayanad district showed that 62% of green cover in the district disappeared between 1950 and 2018, while tea plantation cover rose by around 1800%, leaving less forest to keep muddy hills stable.
 Kerala's hilly regions have slopes of more than 20 degrees, increasing the risk of flash floods during heavy rains.

 Geological triggers

 According to the Geological Survey of India, a total of 19,301 km2, or 49.7% of Kerala's total area, falls within landslide-prone areas.
 Chairman of The Western Ghats Ecology Expert Panel (WGEEP) and ecologist Madhav Gadgil categorised all three divisions of Wayanad (Vythiri, Sultan Bathery and Mananthavady) as Ecologically Sensitive Zone-I, and suggested stringent regulations, including a ban on future construction and mining.
-However, no such regulatory measures have been taken up.
+However, no such regulatory measures had been taken up.